shannonasmith/CTF-Writeups/WiCyS-SANS-Beginner-CTF/ce01-encoding/README.md

 ---

-## Step 1 — Download the Artifact
+## 📦 Step 1 — Acquire the Artifact

-The provided archive was downloaded via terminal:
+Downloaded the archive via terminal:

 ```bash
 wget https://2-files.bootupctf.net/ce01.zip
 ```

-The successful transfer confirmed that the challenge artifact was retrieved correctly.
+Successful retrieval confirmed that the artifact was intact and ready for inspection.

 ---

-## Step 2 — Extract and Inspect Contents
+## 🔍 Step 2 — Extract & Inspect

-The archive was extracted and inspected:
+Extracted and reviewed the contents:

 ```bash
 unzip ce01.zip -d ce01